 And not everyone is willing to be bored.

 But we can at least try.
-Try to commit to a process even when it's not fun.
+Try to commit to a process even when it’s not fun.
 Try to forget about the end goal even when the goal seems painfully far away.
-Try to do what needs to be done even when we don't want to.
+Try to do what needs to be done even when you don’t want to.

 And maybe, just maybe, if we learn to love boredom even though he isn’t sexy or exciting, success will eventually take notice and invite us back to his place instead.